antoinecarme/pyaf/README.md

 Documentation
 ----------------

+An introdcutory notebook to the time series forecasting with PyAF is available here (docs/PyAF_Introduction.ipynb).
+It contains some real-world examples and use cases.

 The code is not yet fully documented.
 This is a top priority.
-The sample notebooks can be seen as tutorials.

 Communication
 ----------------